MailTape/MailTape-v1/_posts/2017-07-16-Moor-Mother.md

 # MailTape's selection

 ## ᴠ̷̸ᴀ̷̸ɴ̷̸ɪ̷̸ʟ̷̸ʟ̷̸ᴀ̷̸ ̷̸ʜ̷̸ᴀ̷̸ᴍ̷̸ᴍ̷̸ᴇ̷̸ʀ̷̸ ft.
 Moor Mother - Murder
-_Sanjay_: **"**Definitely not the first and certainly not the last, Camae is a refreshing voice in contemporary music against continuing injustices that we, who don't live it, pretend doesn't exist: the fetishisation, appropriation, distortion and profiteering of black lives and art forms.**"**
+_Sanjay_: **"**Definitely not the first and certainly not the last, Camae is a refreshing voice in contemporary music against continuing injustices that we, who don't live it, pretend doesn't exist: the fetishisation, appropriation, distortion and profiteering of black and marginalised lives and art forms.**"**

 ## Aybee - What is
 _Sanjay_: **"**An oldie but a goodie from Berlin-based producer, [Aybee](http://deepblakmusic.com/db2/).
 Nicely paced for a Sunday morning – all spacious, fluid and warm synth pads.**"**